AJVicens/command-line-for-reporters/README.md

 ![csvcut no redirect screenshot](images/csvcut_uk_ss.png)

 We'd probably prefer those new columns are available to us in a new sheet.
 Using the `>` redirection command from above, let's take the previous command and use it to create a new CSV.
-Enter `csvcut -c 6,7,9,11,12,13,16 n19_pitt.csv > pgh_crime_trimmed.csv`.
+Enter `csvcut -c 5,6,7,10,11 2019[tab complete] > uk_crime_trimmed.csv`.
 If you enter the command and nothing happens, that's good!
-Now try `csvcut -n` on our new CSV, `pgh[tab complete]`.
+Now try `csvcut -n` on our new CSV, `uk_cri[tab complete]`.

 ![csvcut on new trimmed file](images/csvcut_pghtrimss.png)